 With vertical farming techniques and equipment, cannabis growers push the boundaries of innovation upwards and into growing vertical realms.
-Whether the tactic requires soil, hydroponics, or aeroponics, vertical growing operations can help cultivators expand its operation without expanding its footprint.
+Whether the tactic requires soil, hydroponics, or aeroponics, vertical growing operations can help cultivators expand their operations without expanding their footprint.

 Lighting Vertical Farming